The Kinesis Maxim Split Adjustable Keyboard has been discontinued. For a similar product, please visit the Ergonomic Keyboard page.

 - Traditional QWERTY layout

-- Variable split that allows you to select any opening between 0 and 30 degrees, a wider angle than most standard keyboards
+- Variable split that allows you to select any opening between 0° and 30°

-- Adjustable lateral tilt allows you to select either 8 or 14 degrees, offering more than twice the tilt of the Microsoft natural keyboards: this means you will minimize forearm muscle tension without the pitfalls of excessive tilt
+- Adjustable lateral tilt allows you to select either 8° or 14°, offering more than twice the tilt of the Microsoft natural keyboards

-- Smaller footprint allows you to place your mouse closer to your keyboard so you can work in your neutral zone; the width on the Maxim, even when opened to the maximum point, is still narrower than the new narrow Microsoft Natural Elite
+- Smaller footprint allows you to place your mouse closer to your keyboard so you can work in your neutral zone

 - Removable palm supports are comfortably padded